Frequently Asked Questions about Epilepsy

 The VNS is programmed to send a small electrical current intermittently to the vagus nerve.
 This interrupts the electrical activity in the brain.
 The most common side effects of the VNS are hoarseness, pain and cough.
 The VNS settings are gradually increased over time.
 In the event of a seizure, a magnet can be swiped over the battery site.
 This will often stop or shorten a seizure.
 VNS therapy is used along with medications.
 It may allow you to take less medication and have fewer side effects, or it may make your medication more effective.

-of VNS patients at Providence Epilepsy Services showed:
+A recent analysis of VNS patients at Providence Epilepsy Services showed:

 - 82 percent of patients experienced 50 percent fewer seizures after VNS placement